goeiebook/creativelab/README.md

 ---

 Now I'd been in the coffee shop for an hour, and according to decorum it was time to leave.
 I packed up and walked to a different shop.
 The route goes through a park.
 Spring was in the air.
-Two kids were trying to throw a boomerang.
+Two kids were throwing a boomerang.
 Clearly they did not know what they were doing.
 "This thing sucks!" said one.
 I approached them, somewhat uncharacteristically, and said "Could I show you how to throw that?"
 They handed it over.
-I said aloud I hadn't thrown a boomerang in a long time.
+I said aloud something about not having thrown a boomerang in a long time.
 Then I threw it.
 It went in a perfect arc, and I caught it.
 I'd never caught a boomerang before.
 "Wow!" said the kids.
 I hand the boomerang back, "Now you try."
-The kid copies my technique and it flies out in a beautiful wide arc, curving up and around --- and then gets stuck in a tree.
+The kid copies my technique and it flies out in a wide arc, curving up, around --- and then gets stuck in a tree.

 ---